kcrary/istari/docs/tactics.md

     As `trivialize` but does not invoke the typechecker.

+- `typecheckFixpoint`

+  If the goal has the form `M : A` where `M` unrolls (and reduces) to `fix F`, proves the goal using [fixpoint induction](type-theory.html#partial-types), leaving the main goal `F : partial A -> A`.
+The admissibility subgoal is discharged automatically if possible.

+  The tactic requires that `fix F` reduces to a value, which is usually the case.
+(Usually the body of `F` is a pair or lambda.)

+  To use `typecheckFixpoint` on components of a mutually recursive definition, use it on the mutual group that it defines internally.
+  If the first mutual definition is named `foo`, the group is named `foo_group`.
+Note that if the mutual definition takes a pervasive argument, then `foo_group` will unroll to the form `fn x . fix F`, not the form `fix F`.
+In such a case, you should use typecheckFixpoint to establish the type of `foo_group` applied to the pervasive arguments, rather than merely `foo_group`.

+  + `typecheckFixpointRaw`

+    As `typecheckFixpoint` but does not invoke the typechecker.

 - `Typecheck.trace : bool -> unit`

   When set to true, the typechecker traces its process.